Slowly Braised Short Rib Ragu

 Alternate Cooking Methods:

 • Oven Braised Beef Short Rib Ragu: Prep the recipe according to Steps 1-5, above.
 Rather than braising on the stovetop, transfer the covered pot to a 325 degree F oven.
-Braise in the oven for 2 ½ – 3 hours, until the beef short ribs are fall-apart tender, then finish the short rib ragu sauce as directed in Step 6 & complete the recipe according to “Short Rib Ragu Pasta” Steps 2-4.
+Braise in the oven for 2 ½ – 3 hours, until the beef short ribs are fall-apart tender, then finish the short rib ragu sauce as directed in Step 6 and complete the recipe according to “Short Rib Ragu Pasta” Steps 2-4.

 • Crock Pot / Slow Cooker Short Rib Ragu: Prep the recipe according to Steps 1-4, above.
-Transfer the soffritto mixture to the slow cooker, along with the aromatics, tomatoes, broth/stock (or water), & browned beef short ribs as directed in Step 5.
+Transfer the soffritto mixture to the slow cooker, along with the aromatics, tomatoes, broth/stock (or water), and browned beef short ribs as directed in Step 5.
 Slow cook on high for 4-5 hours or on low for 7-8 hours, stirring occasionally.
-Finish the short rib ragu sauce as directed in Step 6 & complete the recipe according to “Short Rib Ragu Ragu Pasta” Steps 2-4, which you can do right in your slow cooker.
+Finish the short rib ragu sauce as directed in Step 6 and complete the recipe according to “Short Rib Ragu Ragu Pasta” Steps 2-4, which you can do right in your slow cooker.
 If your slow cooker has a searing/browning feature, you can use it to cook the entire short rib ragu sauce recipe (Steps 1-6) in the slow cooker.

 • Electric Pressure Cooker / Instant Pot Short Rib Ragu: Use your Instant Pot’s “Sauté” setting to cook the recipe according to Steps 1-5, above.
-Cover & seal the pressure cooker and cook on manual high pressure for 50 minutes.
+Cover and seal the pressure cooker and cook on manual high pressure for 50 minutes.
 Allow the pressure cooker to naturally release pressure for 10 minutes before carefully flicking the valve to its “venting” position to vent out any residual pressure.
 If the ragu seems a little too liquidy, feel free to turn on the Sauté setting again, letting the sauce simmer down a little before finishing as directed in Steps 6.
 Complete the recipe according to “Short Rib Ragu Pasta” Steps 2-4, which you can do right in your pressure cooker pot.

 Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.